s-hfarooq/ALMA/README.md

     * Random folders containing test code that isn't currently being used -> delete?

 #### Server folder
-  * When running on the Pi, you should be able to go into the frontend folder, build the frontend (`npm run build`), the go into the api folder and run `./server.js`.
-The site should then be running at `localhost:3080`.
-Run forever using `nohup ./server.js &`.
-You may need to kill the previous instance using `ps -ef` to find the PID of server.js, then running `kill PID`, replacing PID with the actual value.
   * api
     * Backend server to send signal over i2c to ESP32 which relays message across mesh network
   * frontend-controller
     * Website to control lights

+###### Running frontend
+  * Run `npm run build` before pushing frontend changes since running this on the RPi takes very long.
+  * Go into the api folder and run `./server.js`.
+The site should then be running at `localhost:3080`.
+  * Run forever using `nohup ./server.js &`.
+You may need to kill the previous instance using `kill PID`.
+Find the PID by running `ps -ef` and look for the value corresponding to `server.js`.

 ## Development Environment
 @weustis you should do this